Nales54/LycansNewRoles/README.md

 - Deaf (negative): you no longer hear anything, not even the presence of Wolves...

 - Nearsight (negative): your vision is heavily reduced by fog.

+## New items
+- Scroll: it is linked to a random negative effect.
+Aim at a player and use it (with the usual key) to inflict them with that effect!